neilcitruslime/IgTradingApp/README.md

 If the profit is greater than 10% set the top to 10% less than the current market value. dotnet run updatestop --account 1234 --value 10

+# Buy a number of positions
+Buys positions based on a total value to purchase, will ask you to confirm positions prior to executing the trade.
+Stops and limits are set as a percentage of bids.
+This example buys Simon Thompson of Investors Chronicles Bargain Shares 2021 portfolio. dotnet run buy --names "Anexo,Arix Bioscience,Canadian General Investments,Downing Strategic Micro-cap Investment Trust,Duke Royalty,Ramsdens Holdings,San Leon Energy,Springfield Properties,Vietnam Holding,Wynnstay Group"  --e SEP-21 --stopdistance 25 --limitdistance 50 --value 10000 --account 12345

 Have fun.

 Neil